 Participants are able to successfully fundraise all or a significant portion of their program expenses.
 Please refer to our fundraising page for more information about fundraising possibilities.

 - Be a native-level English speaker

 - Be between the ages of 18 and 74

 - Be flexible, open-minded, and patient

-- Have a genuine interest in teaching, particularly in a small, rural community
+- Have a genuine interest in teaching, particularly in a small city or community